aavotins/HiQBioDiv_EGVs/docs/07-DataAccess.md

 When using code or data disclosed in this document, please cite our article and data repository:

-- article reference
+- article reference: `to be added`

-- repository reference
+- repository reference: `to be added`

 Standardised ecogeographical variables are available for download from the project's